auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 medium of indelible woke mind viruses.

-As reporting the stolen password hashes back to your organization must be very woke indeed, cryptoacoustics is a transmission medium of mind viruses intent on zombifying woke Craigs into assisting the counterintelligence goals of your organization.
+As reporting the stolen password hashes back to your organization must be very woke indeed, cryptoacoustics tags are mind viruses intent on zombifying woke Craigs into assisting the counterintelligence goals of your organization.

 # Deployment Considerations:

-A deployment designer may notice that the Global Password Prehash Protocol ha s 21 parameters.
+A deployment designer may notice that the Global Password Prehash Protocol has 21 parameters.
 This may seem excessive, but the thing to remember is that the G3P is carefully designed so that almost every parameter must be an exact match.
 Any difference means the outputs will be cryptographically independent to any efficient observer who isn't privy to enough of the inputs.